isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-get-rid-of-ants-naturally-outside/index.md

 ###  15. Lemon Extract

-Due to its citric nature, the juice from the lemon can be used outside the house to make it ant
+Due to its citric nature, the juice from the lemon can be used outside the house to make it ant-proof.
-- proof.
 The citric fragrance and acidic nature of lemon nectar help to dislocate ants from their paths.

 The lemon nectar can be used by soaking cotton balls into it and putting them on all the possible entry points of ants in house.